Laboratory tests of the ordinary-mirror particle oscillations and the extended CKM matrix: Laboratory Tests

 Laboratory tests of the mass splitting parameter can be done with a setup similar to the ``beam'' approach \cite{nico2005} in neutron lifetime measurements.
 Neutrons in a magnetic field can be affected by an effective potential of $\mu B$ where $\mu = 6\times 10^{-8}$ eV/T is the absolute neutron magnetic moment \cite{tan2019}.
 The medium effect of a constant magnetic field can change the $n-n'$ oscillation probability to \cite{tan2019a}

 where the medium factor $C^2 = (\cos(2\theta) - \mu B/\Delta)^2 + \sin^2(2\theta)$.
 Treatment for a varying field can be found in Ref. \cite{berezhiani2019a} as studied in detail for the matter effect of neutrino oscillations \cite{giunti2007a}.
 Such an effect is negligible for typical magnetic fields of $B \lesssim 5$ T since $\mu B \ll \Delta_{nn'}$.
 Similar to the matter effect for neutrino oscillations and $n-n'$ oscillations in stars \cite{tan2019a}, however, the $n-n'$ oscillations can become resonant in very strong magnetic fields when $\mu B \sim \Delta_{nn'}$.
 For $\Delta_{nn'} = 3\times 10^{-6}$ eV, the resonant condition is $B=50$ T resulting in maximal mixing.
 Direct-current high fields up to 45.5 T have recently been demonstrated in a very compact magnet setup with new conductor material and a novel design \cite{hahn2019}.
 In a ``beam'' approach setup \cite{nico2005}, we could observe a significant neutron loss rate due to resonant $n-n'$ oscillations when the magnetic field is slowly ramped up to about 50 T using the new technology.
 For an unpolarized neutron beam, a simple estimate of the neuron loss gives 25\% when the resonant $n-n'$ mixing occurs.
 Such a large effect could simplify the ``beam'' setup significantly, i.e., not needing the detection of protons.
 Alternatively, pulsed magnets could be used to cover higher fields (e.g., 40-100 T) \cite{nguyen2016} in small steps (e.g., 0.1 T) for search of the resonant parameters should the $n-n'$ mixing strength is lower or $\Delta_{nn'}$ is larger.
 If it does confirm the new model, this laboratory test will help determine the mass splitting parameter more accurately.
+The sign of $\Delta_{nn'}$ is still unclear although application of this model to star evolution \cite{tan2019a} indicates that it is probably positive.
+Future experiments using polarized neutron beams under such super-strong magnetic fields may help determine the sign.